Sandy Duncan: Career

 Duncan started her entertainment career at age 12, working in a local production of The King and I for $150 a week.
 In 1965, she moved to New York into the famed Rehearsal Club for aspiring actresses.
 In the late 1960s, she appeared in a commercial for United California Bank and in the soap opera Search for Tomorrow briefly in 1968.

 In 1970, Time named Duncan one of the "most promising faces of tomorrow".
 That same year, she starred in the Broadway revival of The Boy Friend, for which she received favorable reviews.
 Duncan made her feature-film debut co-starring with Dean Jones in the Walt Disney family comedy The Million Dollar Duck.
 She was then cast as Amy Cooper in the Paramount film version of Star Spangled Girl, based on the Broadway play by Neil Simon.
 Both films performed poorly at the box office.
 In autumn 1971, Duncan starred as Sandy Stockton on the CBS sitcom Funny Face.
 The program was placed in the Saturday-night prime-time schedule between All in the Family and The New Dick Van Dyke Show.

 Shortly after the premiere of Funny Face, Duncan underwent surgery to remove a benign brain tumor behind her left optic nerve.
 She lost vision in her left eye, but because it still tracked with her right eye, Duncan and her doctors elected to leave it in place.
-Duncan does not have a glass eye as rumors said.
+Duncan does not have a glass eye as rumored.
 Her recovery from the operation was rapid, but CBS suspended production on Funny Face until the following year after the 12th installment had been filmed; the original series pilot served as the 13th (and final) episode.
 At first, Nielsen ratings for Funny Face were low, ranking in the lower 50s, but they eventually climbed to #17, and the show was called the best-liked new show of that television season.

 Duncan was nominated for an Emmy Award for Outstanding Continued Performance by an Actress in a Leading Role in a Comedy Series.
 In September 1972, Funny Face returned as The Sandy Duncan Show, with a revised format, new writers and a new time slot, Sundays at 8:30 p.m.
 Critical reaction to the show was similar to that for Funny Face, but without the strong Saturday night lead-in of All in the Family, the ratings sank.
 After 13 episodes, CBS canceled the series.
 In 1976, Duncan played the title role in a television musical adaptation of Pinocchio that featured Danny Kaye as Geppetto and Flip Wilson as the Fox.
 She also guest-starred in a first-season episode of The Muppet Show.
 For her performance as Missy Anne Reynolds in the miniseries Roots, she earned another Emmy nomination.